 Chef Sean Kelly brings his creative, Mediterranean-influenced small plates to this comfortable Park Hill spot.
 Try the potted salmon with radishes and grilled bread.

 Count on an eclectic mix of African and Southern cookery at this vegan, cash-only cafe.
 Favorites include a lentil patty with barbecue sauce and a side of collard greens.
 Once the food is gone, the doors close.

 Jon Robbins, host of the popular pop-up Gypsy Kitchen, has created a menu inspired by the French, North African, and Middle Eastern flavors of Barbès, the Paris neighborhood where he spent three years.

-Denver's favorite neighborhood gourmet burger joint opens shop in Park Hill, serving favorites like the Royale—a 1/3 lb. burger smothered in caramelized onions, bleu cheese, and bcaon.
+Denver's favorite neighborhood gourmet burger joint opens shop in Park Hill, serving favorites like the Royale—a 1/3 lb. burger smothered in caramelized onions, bleu cheese, and bacon.

 Enjoy the feel of a cocktail party without the stress of being a host.
 With this small eatery's widespread array of tapas and appetizers, the atmosphere of this cozy restaurant ensures good conversation over a glass of wine or a cocktail.

-Traditional fish and chips (cod, tilapia, prawns, and more) plus other English fare all made in-house, such as shepherd's pie, bangers and mash, and Cornish pasties.
+Traditional fish and chips (cod, tilapia, prawns, and more) plus other English fare (shepherd’s pie, bangers and mash, and Cornish pasties) is all made in-house.
 European soccer and rugby games are televised.

 This Venezuelan grill incorporates elements of African, Indian, and European flavors to create dishes like sancocho soup, made with different meats, potatoes, plantains, and yucca.
 Wash your meal down with a passion fruit smoothie.